TRS-80: Hard drive

 Radio Shack introduced a 5 MB external hard disk for the TRS-80 Model III/4 in 1983.
 It is the same hard disk unit offered for the Model II line, but came with OS software for Model III/4.
 An adapter is required to connect it to the Model I's E/I. The unit is about the same size as a modern desktop computer enclosure.
 Up to four hard disks can be daisy-chained for 20 MB of storage.
 The LDOS operating system by Logical Systems was bundled, which provides utilities for managing the storage space and flexible backup.
 The initial retail price for the first (primary) unit.
-Later, a 15MB hard disk was offered in a white case, which can be daisy-chained for up to 60 MB.
+Later, a 15 MB hard disk was offered in a white case, which can be daisy-chained for up to 60 MB.
 Like most hard disks used on 8-bit machines, there is no provision for subdirectories, but the DiskDISK utility is a useful alternative that creates virtual hard disk ".DSK" files that can be mounted as another disk drive and used like a subdirectory would.
 To display the directory/contents of an unmounted DiskDISK virtual disk file, a shareware DDIR "Virtual Disk Directory Utility" program was commonly used.